InformaticsMatters/pipelines-utils/src/python/README.rst

 ---------------
 A generally useful collection of utility modules for any Informatics Matters' pipelines.
-These consist of utilities in the ``parameter_utils`` module to process multi-value command-line parameter values along with numerous helper and convenience methods in ``utils`` for file handling and logging.
+These consist of utilities in the ``parameter_utils`` module to process multi-value (comma-separated) command-line parameter values along with numerous helper and convenience methods in ``utils`` for file handling and logging.

 ``utils`` depends on the RDKit_ open source cheminformatics software, which you will need to install separately if you need to use this module.